Human Chorionic Gonadotropin (hCG) plus the hCG beta-subunit

 Interpreting test results

 How pregnancy tests are reported depends on whether the test was qualitative or quantitative.

 Qualitative test results

 Qualitative test results are reported as positive or negative:

-- A negative test result indicates that the patient is likely not pregnant.
+- A negative test result indicates that you are likely not pregnant.
 It is important to remember that tests performed too early can result in a false-negative result due to low levels of hCG.
 The test may need to be repeated in a week if there is a likely possibility of pregnancy.

-- A positive result indicates that the patient is likely pregnant.
-False-positive results can occur in people who are post-menopausal or taking hormone supplements.
+- A positive result indicates that you are likely pregnant.
+False-positive results can occur if you are post-menopausal or taking hormone supplements.

 Quantitative test results

-Quantitative test results are reported in milli-international units per milliliter (mUI/mL). hCG should not be detectable in people who are not pregnant.
-In pregnant people, hCG doubles approximately every 2-3 days during the first 30 days of the pregnancy.
+Quantitative test results are reported in milli-international units per milliliter (mIU/mL). hCG should not be detectable if you are not pregnant.
+If you are pregnant, hCG doubles approximately every two to three days during the first one to two months of the pregnancy.
 The level of hCG keeps rising throughout the first trimester and declines slowly during the second and third trimesters.